 Royal Palace and Silver Pagoda – While these are two different attractions they are generally visited together as they are in the same complex.
 The Royal Palace is the residence of the king of Cambodia and feels like walking through a fairytale with its assortment of beautifully architected khmer buildings.
 At the time I visited, the Chinese priminister was in Cambodia so the royal palace was draped in both the flags of Cambodia and China (which adds some confusion to my photos).
 The silver pagoda, much like Bangkok’s Wat Phra Kaew, is the temple that houses Cambodia’s emerald buddha.
 This is definitely a must see when in Cambodia!

-Watched a boxing match – Our tour guide got us free entry into a Muay Thai match between Thailand and Cambodia.
+Boxing matches – Our tour guide managed to get us free entry into a Muay Thai match between Thailand and Cambodia.
 We walked in and couldn’t believe it when we were sat on a platform right in front of the ring behind the Cambodian sports minister!
 What an experience!
 While I by no means follow Boxing, Muay Thai or any martial arts I found this incredible so if you are someone who does follow this then you definitely have to see a fight while in Phnom Penh.

 Killing fields and Genocide Museum- Along with Ankor Wat this was my other major reason for wanting to come to Cambodia.
-This is the place where almost a third of the country was tortured and murdered by the khmer rouge.
-I have dedicated another blog post to this as visiting this place just made me want to spread the word and educate whoever I can.
+This is where almost a third of the country was tortured and murdered by the khmer rouge.
+Visiting this place is actually what prompted me to want to start a blog just to spread the word and educate whoever I can.
 Many of the people responsible for these crimes were never brought to justice and were actually RE-ELECTED back into power.
 This nation is still not able to openly talk about these events and the genocide is not yet taught at schools.
-Please read my blog post on the history and current state of this recovering nation (which I hope to finish soon) if you are visiting in the near future or just want to learn more.
+If you don’t know much about this than I highly recommend doing your background reading before visiting this recovering nation.

 After Phnom Penh we took another bus out to the country for a home stay with the locals.
 In contrast to Phnom Penh this was a small village surrounded by wilderness.
 Many tours are trying to encourage tourism outside of the cities to help the economy in rural areas and also to provide another source of income based on culture and eco-tourism as opposed to begging or selling trinkets.

-While in Chambok we went hiking with the locals and a few of the local dogs through the jungle to some hidden waterfalls, we had to bring the dogs with us to watch the path for snakes :/.
-After the hike we had yet another amazing meal cooked for us before watching the kids from one of the schools perform some traditional dances, and then heading back to our beds on the floor in one the local family homes.
+While in Chambok we went hiking with the locals and a few of the local dogs through the jungle to some hidden waterfalls (apparently we had to bring the dogs with us to watch the path for snakes ).
+After the hike we had yet another amazing meal cooked for us before watching the kids from one of the schools perform some traditional dances, and then heading back to our beds on the floor in one of the local family homes.

 While not as much of a cultural experience as the rest of Cambodia, Sihanoukville was a super chilled town with bars and restaurants all along the beach.
 The perfect place to relax and party.
 My biggest regret while in Cambodia was not taking the ferry out to Koh Rong!
 Koh Rong is an island off the coast from Sihanoukville and while I cant really say much about it (seeing as I didn’t go) all of my friends that have been have said it was well worth it…